 As a College of Pharmacy and Academic Health Sciences (AHS) student at the University of Minnesota, you are required to complete all necessary compliance requirements.
 Below are the items that students must keep up-to-date and submit documentation as instructed to remain compliant.
-Please contact the Office of Student Services for clarification regarding any requirement.
+Please contact the Office of Student Services for clarification regarding any requirements.

 In accordance with state law, the College of Pharmacy performs criminal background checks on all enrolled students.
 Students who fail the background check may be prevented from participating in curricular activities involving patient contact and may be dismissed from the program.
 More information is available on the Background Study Requirement statement.
 Please contact the Minnesota Department of Human Services (DHS) for more information on criminal background checks.
-Please save the background study confirmation you receive in the mail from the DHS - you are responsible for saving these results and sharing with preceptors as necessary during your PharmD education.
+Please save the background study confirmation you receive from the DHS - you are responsible for saving these results and sharing them with preceptors as necessary during your PharmD education.

 Note that if you change your legal name, you are required to update the background study.
 Email PharmD@umn.edu to start the process.

 Incoming students will receive a link with instructions on how to initiate the background study in the months prior to matriculation.

 Current students log in to the DHS NETStudy homepage to access their background study under "Documents."

 AHS (Academic Health Sciences) students are required to have current immunizations and/or tests as a condition of enrollment.
 Students who do not comply with the AHS immunization policy will have a registration hold placed on their record.
 Note that some immunization series take up to six months to complete.